Current version of policy V4.0

 This website is not intended for children and we do not knowingly collect data relating to children.

 We aim to provide excellent recruitment and IT solutions services to our customers and candidates.
 We aim to create the best match between open vacancies and candidates seeking employment.
-In the case of our solutions business, we aim to create the best possible solution to meet the requirements of our clients.
+We aim to create the best possible solution to meet the requirements of our clients.
 To do this, we will need to process data about you.

 We hold and process your data in pursuit of our legitimate interest in providing services to our candidates and clients.
 “Legitimate interest” means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 It is in our legitimate interests to decide whether to appoint you or put you forward for a particular role because it is beneficial to our business to seek to fulfil vacancies.
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.